dr0i/lobid/documentationMAB2ToRDF.md

 080	|	ZUGRIFFS- UND UPDATE-ANWEISUNGEN | -
 081	|	FREI DEFINIERBARE ANWENDERSPEZIFISCHE ANGABEN, KENNZEICHEN UND CODES | -
 088	|	FREI DEFINIERBARE ANWENDERSPEZIFISCHE ANGABEN, KENNZEICHEN UND CODES | Used for creating reset item id.
-089	|	Bandangaben in Vorlageform |
+089	|	Bandangaben in Vorlageform | Mapping on bibo/volume.
+Used for [ns-lobid-vocab]numbering and creating title by concating superordinated title and volume number.
+One of the alternatives for non-existing 425.
-090	|	Bandangaben in Sortierform |
+090	|	Bandangaben in Sortierform | Mapping on bibo/volume.
+Used for [ns-lobid-vocab]numbering and creating title by concating superordinated title and volume number.
 100	|	Name der 1.
 Person in Ansetzungsform |
 101	|	Verweisungsformen zum Namen der 1.
 Person |
 102	|	Identifikationsnummer des Personennamensatzes der 1.
 Person |